Jacob Johan Anckarström: Aftermath

 In the same year, the Anckarström family changed its surname to Löwenström and donated funds for a hospital as a gift of appeasement.
 This resulted in the Löwenström Hospital, or Löwenströmska lasarettet in Upplands Väsby north of Stockholm.
 Living descendants of Anckarström include Ulf Adelsohn, and solo sailor Sven Yrvind.

 Operas

 Anckarström is a character in Daniel Auber's opera Gustave III and Giuseppe Verdi's Un ballo in maschera (A Masked Ball).
-In the operas, his motivation is changed to jealousy over his wife Amelia, with whom Gustav is portrayed as being in love.
-He is actually portrayed as being Gustav's close friend before he switches allegiances.
-Gustav pardons him with his last breath.
+In both operas, his motivation is changed to jealousy over his wife Amelia, whom Gustav is portrayed as being in love with.
+Before he switches allegiances he is portrayed as being Gustav's close friend, and Gustav pardons him with his last breath.
 In the censored version of the Verdi libretto, set in Colonial-era Boston, he is called Renato (Rene).